 You can also request a job description or even some casual advice about what gives you the best chance of getting the role.
 By clearly expressing your interest, you might just find your employer sees you as the best fit.

 Receiving feedback about your work performance is just a part of everyday life.
 When provided some constructive criticism, take it with an open mind and show that you’re willing to apply these learnings.

 Although it’s tempting to react defensively, remember that feedback is about delivering a better experience for customers and colleagues alike.

 If your boss has asked you to address customers with a more helpful tone or follow workplace policies closely, make sure you respect their guidance.

 After some practice, this feedback will become second nature, as you become a better worker overall.

 The role is yours!

-A part-time job, in many ways, opens up our minds and makes us aware about where our interests lie.
-Your first part-time stint, whether as an undergraduate or not, could be the gamechanger to a successful career too.
+A part-time job, in many ways, opens up our minds and makes us aware of where our interests lie.
+Your first part-time stint, whether as an undergraduate or not, could be the game-changer to a successful career too.
 For mid-career changers, it can help you make a more informed decision on your new path.